Baaro/Lem-in/README.md

 3-1
 ```

-And the program produces an output in the following format:
+And the program produces output in the following format:

 *Lx-y Lz-w Lr-o*